brettimus/dva/docs/API.md

 ### dva/fetch

-Async request library, export the api of [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch).
-It's just for convenience, you can choose other libraries for free.
+Exports the api of [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch), which can be used for async network requests.
+This is included solely for convenience.
+(That is, you can choose to use whatever request library you want.)

 ### dva/saga

-Export the api of [redux-saga](https://github.com/yelouafi/redux-saga).
+Exports the api of [redux-saga](https://github.com/yelouafi/redux-saga).

 ## dva API
 ### `app = dva(opts)`

-Create app, and return dva instance.
-(Notice: dva support multiple instances.)
+Create an app and return dva instance.
+(Note: dva supports multiple instances.)

 `opts` includes:

-* `history`: Specify the history for router, default `hashHistory`
+* `history`: Specify the history for router (default `hashHistory`).
-* `initialState`: Specify the initial state, default `{}`, it's priority is higher then model state
+* `initialState`: Specify the initial state (default `{}`).
+Its priority is higher than model state

-e.g. use `browserHistory`:
+E.g., to use `browserHistory`:

 ```js
 import { browserHistory } from 'dva/router';